konstantintutsch/website/_posts/2023-09-14-my-linux-journey.md

 I've used it from April 2021 untill now.

 I had a lot of problems getting it to run first.
-I got better and even so good, that I configured the kernels for my devices (the desktop and the [laptop](https://web.archive.org/web/20220315161215/https://www.tuxedocomputers.com/en/Linux-Hardware/Linux-Notebooks/15-16-inch/TUXEDO-Aura-15-Gen2.tuxedo), which I bought this year).
+I got better and even so good, that I configured the kernels for my devices (the desktop and the [laptop](https://web.archive.org/web/20220315161215/https://www.tuxedocomputers.com/en/Linux-Hardware/Linux-Notebooks/15-16-inch/TUXEDO-Aura-15-Gen2.tuxedo), which I bought in 2022).

 I started editing the [Gentoo Wiki](https://web.archive.org/web/20220922101556/https://wiki.gentoo.org/wiki/Main_Page) and started an [entry](https://web.archive.org/web/20220929134523/https://wiki.gentoo.org/wiki/TUXEDO_Aura_15_%28Gen2%29) about just mentioned laptop.
 Gentoo made me try lots of different Linux things.
 Different desktop enviroments, window managers and command line utilities.